MarvinKlar/Shop/README.md

 # Shop

-A simple Minecraft plugin which allows you to create a shop where players can sell and buy items
+A simple Minecraft plugin which allows you to create a shop where players can sell and buy items.
+More information can be found at [SpigotMC.org](https://www.spigotmc.org/resources/shop.52336/).